 Distribution Network.
-The Bank's products and services are made available to its clients through its offices, branch network, all automatic teller machines (ATMs), and for some services/products, thru its 43 ATMs and other ATM networks.
-Likewise, some products can now be accessed through internet and mobile banking channels and other electronic channels i.e. interactive voice response system, internet and short message system (SMS).
-In addition to its Main Office Branch in Bonifacio Global City, the Bank operates 24 branches as of end of December 2021.
+As part of its channel upgrade and enhancement in providing easy, convenient, and quick electronic services for customer's banking needs, the Bank has started replacing its 43 ATM terminals.
+Likewise, some products can be accessed through internet and mobile banking channels and other electronic channels i.e. interactive voice response system, internet and short message system (SMS).
+As of December 2022, the Bank has a total of 25 branches, with Main Office branch located in Bonifacio Global City, Taquiq.